 - how effective any mitigation measures you carried out were

 - whether your estimates of reductions in water demand matched actual reductions

 If the environment is taking longer than expected to recover after the drought has ended, you should undertake staged reviews to reflect this delay.

 You may also need to use the results of your review to update your WRMP where relevant.
 You’ll need to understand:

-- what actions are needed to maintain the sources you used during the drought, eg investing in them or reassessing yields
+- what actions are needed to maintain the sources you used during the drought, for example investing in them or reassessing yields

 - whether the drought triggers were effective at identifying when to implement actions

 - if your demand management strategy needs revision following the drought